mai-thao/go-playground/book-server/README.md

 # book-server
 This is a simple book server that exposes a RESTful API to interact with its book resource.
-Its data are stored in memory with a slice.
-It uses the [Gin](https://gin-gonic.com/en/docs/) web framework.
+Its data are stored in memory using a slice.

+It uses the [Gin](https://gin-gonic.com/en/docs/) web framework and follows the opinionated [golang-standards](https://github.com/golang-standards/project-layout) project layout.

 ### How to Run the App
 1) Execute the command: `go run ./cmd/memory`